 How to find out if you site has an X-Frame-Options header set

 Try opening your page in the Optimizely Experimentation editor in the Chrome browser.
 Open the Developer Tools, and click Console.
 Then click the filter icon in the left top part of the developer tools.
 Within the filter options, click Errors.
 Search for a line that says “Refused to display ‘<URL>’ in a frame because it set ‘X-Frame-Options’ to ‘SAMEORIGIN’ or ‘DENY’."
 If you see that, it is likely your site has an X-Frame-Options header that prevents Optimizely Experimentation from loading it inside an iFrame.

 Content Security Policies

-The X-Frame-Options header is a deprecated security feature that has since been replaced by Content Security Policies that allow for fine-grained control over which pages can iFrame yours, among many other features.
-So, if you replace your X-Frame-Options header with Content Security Policies, you will be able to whitelist
+The X-Frame-Options header is a deprecated security feature that is replaced by Content Security Policies (CSP) that allow for fine-grained control over which pages can iFrame yours, among many other features.
+So, if you replace your X-Frame-Options header with Content Security Policies, you will be able to allow-list

 If you are not using Content Security Policies for anything else yet, ask your developers to remove the X-Frame-Options header and replace it by the following CSP header:

 Content-Security-Policy: default-src * 'unsafe-inline' 'unsafe-eval'; frame-ancestors 'self' app.optimizely.com;

 If you are already using Content Security Policies for other purposes, you must merge your existing rules with the one above.